laindomJS/results-summary-component/README.md

 ## Results Summary Component
-A Component for visualiza the results of a quiz.
+A Component for visualize the results of a quiz.
 Builded with React and ChakraUI.

 ## Tech Stack
 **Client**: React, Chakra-UI